 Inpatient treatment is especially helpful if you have an unstable home life that is likely to sabotage your recovery efforts, and conversely, if you have a secure, supportive home environment, outpatient treatment might work well for you.
 The key is to take a good look at yourself and your needs, and to talk to authorities in the field of addiction treatment who can help you figure out the levels and types of treatment programs that would work best for you and your situation.

 Don’t let the choices and the prospect of such massive changes overwhelm you.
 Help is close at hand.
-Call our 24-hour hotline at 800-483-2193, and get assistance from our compassionate treatment professionals who can simplify this process and guide you to the help that you need.
+Call our 24-hour hotline at 800-483-2193(Who Answers?), and get assistance from our compassionate treatment professionals who can simplify this process and guide you to the help that you need.
 You can also look into treatment facilities near you by using our directory.